openjdk/jtreg/test/README.md

 At the top level, all tests have an associated `make` target, which by convention is of the form _testName_`.ok`.
-This corresponds to the path for a "marker file", which is updated when the thest has been executed successfully.
+This corresponds to the path for a "marker file", which is updated when the test has been executed successfully.

 With only a few exceptions, the files for each test are grouped in a subdirectory of the main `test` directory.
 Each such directory contains a `*.gmk` file defining